You can start brushing your baby's teeth as soon as they start to come through. Use a baby toothbrush with a tiny smear of fluoride toothpaste.

 - Brush the teeth in small circles, covering all the surfaces, and encourage your child to spit the toothpaste out afterwards.
 There's no need to rinse with water, as this will wash away the fluoride.

-- Supervise brushing to make sure your child gets the right amount of toothpaste and they're not eating or licking toothpaste from the tube.
+- Check to make sure your child gets the right amount of toothpaste and they're not eating or licking toothpaste from the tube.

 - Carry on helping your child brush their teeth until you're sure they can do it well enough themselves.
 This will normally be until they're at least 7.